Heath Ruble, Financial Regulatory Compliance Specialist

 Our jobs can become much easier and safer thanks to efforts and foresight used when setting up these systems.
 In our offices, we have created an ecosystem with a strict cybersecurity mindset; our data is secured in a locked cloud-based system, which requires dual authentication methods to access the system.
 In order to get into the system, the user must first log into a password-protected computer, then once logged, will need to open a cloud-based application that also requires a password.

 And yet, this alone still does not grant the user access; the user is required to take two additional steps to gain access.
-First, the application sends an authentication request to the user’s mobile phone (so even if someone was to steal a password, the thief couldn’t access the system without that phone).
+First, the application sends an authentication request to the user’s mobile phone (so even if someone were to steal a password, the thief couldn’t access the system without that phone).
 However, the user also needs to provide a password, fingerprint, or facial recognition to get into that phone, then have to find the application on the phone, enter a pin and then click on a button to activate the application.

 As we are a U.S.-based company, we take the additional step of preventing logins from IP addresses from locations outside the United States.
 It is well documented that most of the hacking occurs in countries with lax cyber laws, such as China, Yugoslavia, and Bulgaria.
 Therefore, it would be virtually impossible for a user to gain access from these countries, even if they had the password and the phone associated to the account.